 - Fill gaps in any formal training programs.

-- Create fully fledged SOPs.
+- Create fully fledged SOPs and various types of manuals.

 ... and most importantly, get your time back!